You are using an outdated browser. Most of this website should still work, but after upgrading your browser it will look and perform better.

 - Payment in any form other than debit/credit card is made at the entrant's own risk.

-AUB International Poetry Prize will award prizes of: £500 to the Winner, £50 to 1st Runner-up and £50 to 2nd Runner-up.
+AUB International Poetry Prize will award prizes of: £500 to the Winner, £50 to first Runner-up and £50 to second Runner-up.
 10 additional entries will be awarded Highly Commended.
-All longlisted poems will be published in a digital anthology and entrants invited to a celebratory event hosted online by AUB on National Poetry Day 7 October 2022.
+All longlisted poems will be published in a digital anthology and entrants invited to a celebratory event hosted online by AUB on National Poetry Day – 5 October 2023.